klaytn/kips/KIPs/kip-81.md

 #### Determining state

-The state of a proposal can be determined from stored variables, vote counts and current block number.
+The state of a proposal can be determined from stored variables, vote counts, and current block number.
 Below is an example implementation of `state()` function.

 ```solidity
 abstract contract Voting {